kadena-io/chainweb-node/README.md

 - Homebrew: `brew install git`
 - [Installer](https://git-scm.com/downloads)

-To get the code, you can either use the [Chainweb-node Testnet v2 zip](https://github.com/kadena-io/chainweb-node/archive/testnet-v2.zip) or the [Chainweb-node Testnet v2 tar](https://github.com/kadena-io/chainweb-node/archive/testnet-v2.tar.gz)
+To get the code, you can either use the [Source code (zip)](https://github.com/kadena-io/chainweb-node/archive/testnet-v3.zip) or the [Source code (tar.gz)](https://github.com/kadena-io/chainweb-node/archive/testnet-v3.tar.gz)

 You have the code, now let's pick a build tool.